documentcloud/underscore-contrib/docs/index.md

-## Underscore-contrib
+# Underscore-contrib

-The brass buckles on Underscore's utility belt - a contributors' library for [Underscore](http://underscorejs.org/).
+> The brass buckles on Underscore's utility belt - a contributors' library for [Underscore](http://underscorejs.org/).

+## Introduction

 ### Places